angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 correct to run.
-Some people think the game should end before it matters and thus have tried a 4 Seas, 2 :card[Watery Grave] mana base whilst others want to be able to cast all their spells in the face of denial heavy {U}{R} Delver so opt to run both Island and Swamp.
+Some people think the game should end before it matters and thus have tried a 4 Seas, 2 :card[Watery Grave] mana base whilst others want to be able to cast all their spells in the face of denial heavy {U}{R} Delver so opt to run both basic Island and Swamp.

 As with many of the deck building decisions I don't think there is a default correct answer however I would advocate at the very least most people to justify the cutting of the Island from any list.
-The efficacy of Swamp has been discussed above all ready around the impact of Cabal Ritual and although {B} is needed to cast Doomsday, Island is more important to the deck as it is the land that casts the card with "Win the game" printed on it.
+The efficacy of Swamp has been discussed above already around the impact of Cabal Ritual and although {B} is needed to cast Doomsday, Island is more important to the deck as it is the land that casts the card with "Win the game" printed on it.
 Many strategies like Lands have a hard time beating a resolved Doomsday but the one way they tend to